PiotrSchodowski/wealthfund-backend/README.md

 ## Setup
 To Deploy Application on your computer, you need Java 17+ and Gradle:

-1. Pull the project from main branch
+1. Pull the project from the main branch
 3. Command Line:
 >gradle clean build